 Method

-- Cook at 180ºC/356ºF for 45 minutes, then cover loosely with foil and cook for a further 60 minutes.
+• Cover loosely with foil and cook at 180ºC/356ºF for 45 minutes, then remove foil and cook for a further 60 minutes.

 Preparation